yanyan1716330643/yanProxy/README.md

 ## description

-it is so light and simple todo server proxy.just need a proxyConfig.js file to set proxy.
+It's so light and simple todo server proxy.
+Just need a proxyConfig.js file to set proxy.
 ## installation

 ```$xslt